-Income-distributing unit certificates, income-retaining unit certificates with payment of capital gains tax and income-retaining unit certificates without payment of capital gains tax may be issued in all tranches.
+Income-distributing unit certificates, income-retaining unit certificates with payment of capital gains tax and incomeretaining unit certificates without payment of capital gains tax may be issued for the investment fund.

 In addition, the management company may issue various/further classes of unit certificates for the investment fund.
 In this case, this prospectus must be updated accordingly.